 Having been on Medicare for a couple of years, I am not closely attuned to what the general practices are in this area, nor to what shifts the churches around me are managing.
 My limited, anecdotal experience and that of some of the church consultants I’ve read lead me to make these observations:

 - Many churches continue the practice of providing a bottom line compensation package and leave it to the minister to apportion that as he wishes between cash salary (and housing allowance), insurance coverage, and retirement contribution.
 I asked a friend whose church is seeking a pastor, an average-sized single staff church, what their compensation was going to be.
 He said the church could manage about $50,000 but would negotiate from there.
-If the new pastor has a family and plans to provide insurance coverage on his pay, his take home pay is going to be rather meager.
+If the new pastor has a family and plans to provide insurance coverage on his pay, his take home pay is going to be rather meager. for any doubt related to your insurance you can consult with Ieuter Insurance Group in Michigan.

 - Many churches are foregoing salary increases and shifting increasing amounts to cover premium costs.
 Every church I served agreed to pay my family health coverage.
 God bless them for doing so and they were good to their word.
 The reality over the last 10-15 years, though, was that the rapid and substantial rise in insurance costs were such that raises in cash pay were restricted.
 Do many pastors hear their leadership say, ‘Pastor, we can’t manage a raise in pay for you this year because of healthcare costs but we will continue to cover those’?